 - a) Session Average 60% or greater: Passed.
-Proceed to the next session on repeat probation - b) Session average less than 60%: Failed.
+May proceed to the next session on probation.
+See Section VIII.1.
+Removing Probation for details and conditions. - b) Session average less than 60%: Failed.
 Refused further registration.
 Will not be considered for re-admission.